raulshma/tech-ticker/README.md

 [![.NET](https://github.com/raulshma/tech-ticker/actions/workflows/dotnet.yml/badge.svg)](https://github.com/raulshma/tech-ticker/actions/workflows/dotnet.yml)

+> **⚠️ DISCLAIMER: This project is for educational purposes only.
+Please ensure compliance with the terms of service of any websites you interact with and respect their robots.txt files and rate limiting policies.**

 TechTicker is a comprehensive system designed to track prices of specified computer hardware and related products across multiple e-commerce websites.
 It provides users with historical price data and alerts them to price changes based on user-defined rules.
 The system features an administration portal for managing products, categories, and system configurations.

 ## Goals